wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="is-there-a-student-group-for-women-in-computer-science-or-computer-engineering">Is there a student group for women in computer science or computer engineering?</h2>
- Yes!
+<a id=10></a> Yes!
 The [Women in Computer Science (WiCS)](http://wics.wustl.edu/) group welcomes all women interested in computer science or computer engineering.
 Our chapter is just one of many, with the goal of increasing the participation and representation of women in CSE, as they are currently in our discipline.
  This group provides mentoring, talks, preparation for job interviews and graduate school.
 Our department sends a group of students from WiCS to the annual [Grace Hopper](https://ghc.anitaborg.org/) conference, and there have been incredibly positive and life-changing results from attending that meeting.
  If you identify as a women then we urge you to join WiCS so that you can learn from and contribute to this vibrant group of students.